geotrev/social-data-cleanup/README.md

 ### Twitter

-All scripts are dependent on the `[data-testid]` attribute (in most cases) on page elements, so if those go away anytime in the future, this script won't work.
-It runs purely on truthy heuristics, so the scripts will skip mismatched page elements and continue their loops.
+All scripts are dependent on the `[data-testid]` attribute (in most cases) on page elements, so if those go away anytime in the future, the scripts won't work.
+Validation of DOM structure is in place to gracefully continue the loop if an iteration fails.

 ### Reddit